askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 # Software setup
 * Please follow all the instruction on the firmware-website below.
-* You can find the firmware setup for the Craftbot and SKR1.4Pro here, just a full copy of the SDcard which is fitted in the SKR1.4pro mainboard: code/_SDCARD SKR1.4pro.zip
+* To make the Craftbot and SKR1.4 setup more easy for you, here is a full copy of my SDcard which is fitted in the SKR1.4pro mainboard: code/_SDCARD SKR1.4pro.zip

 # Used hardware